AbdoAdil159/diabetes_from_scratch/readme.md

 - predict.py: contains the code of user interface with streamlit

 ## Techniques used
-- Feature engineering (Dealing with outliers, scaling, encoding, extracting new features)
+- Feature engineering (imputing for zero values, Dealing with outliers, scaling, encoding, extracting new features)
 - Model evaluation, hypertuning, voting
 - Deployment